 - Around the temple, we avoid distracting our minds by attracting the opposite sex.
 Please enter this space appropriately dressed: Legs covered to your knees at least, shoulders and back covered (T-Shirt or scarf) and no showing off your male/female attributes.
 If you are coming with your partner, please avoid open flirting and cuddles in the temple area.

 The temple area is a space of meditation and communion with the Divine.
 Please respect your surroundings and enjoy the peaceful atmosphere.
+To find out more, you can read our page about Bhakti Yoga practices at the Krishna Farm.

 Classes, service and other activities - you are welcome!